We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-“Coronavirus is a respiratory virus, which means it’s spread through respiratory droplets,” explains Dr. Eric Mizuno, MD, a board certified internist at Weiss Memorial Hospital in Chicago.
+“Coronavirus is a respiratory virus, which means it’s spread through respiratory droplets,” explains Dr. Eric Mizuno, a board certified internist at Weiss Memorial Hospital in Chicago.

 What is a respiratory droplet, exactly?
 Sneeze snot, cough residue, and saliva.
 Basically, anything that could spray out of your mouth or nose qualifies.

-Dr. Felice Gersh, MD, author of “PCOS SOS: A Gynecologist’s Lifeline to Naturally Restore Your Rhythms, Hormones, and Happiness,” adds that recent research suggests the novel coronavirus can also be shed in the feces of folks who an infection.
+Dr. Felice Gersh, author of “PCOS SOS: A Gynecologist’s Lifeline to Naturally Restore Your Rhythms, Hormones, and Happiness,” adds that recent research suggests the novel coronavirus can also be shed in the feces of folks who have an infection.

 Coronavirus ≠ sexually transmitted infection